 So I did and it was horrible.

-I had days of headaches and felt true true mourning.
+I had days of headaches and felt true mourning.
 Coffee was my best friend and had been for years.
 The less I drank each day (in an attempt to wean slowly), the more I wanted her back.
 Our ritual, the smell, the taste.
 I loved her.
-But ten the universe took over when I got a horrible stomach bug and I couldn’t drink coffee for about 2 weeks straight.
+But then the universe took over when I got a horrible stomach bug and I couldn’t drink coffee for about 2 weeks straight.
 Our breakup was forced upon us and it was probably for the best.

 After two weeks, I felt different.
 I really did.
 I don’t know how to explain it but my body just calmed.
 I actually felt the difference.
 I slept better (actually I slept like a rock those first few days coffee free).
 I continued working with my therapist, who assured me I’d be able to have coffee again.

 The whole time I was off coffee, I couldn’t believe no one asked me earlier in my anxiety journey ‘how much coffee are you drinking?” because there are some things to remember about coffee (that I knew but thought didn’t apply to me):

 - Coffee is a real stimulant.
 Stimulants ramp up your nervous system to be on high, high, high, high alert–thus anxiety.
 Some people react differently to different stimulants.
 I’ve always joked that whatever a drug SHOULD be doing to me IS DOING in spades.
 Caffeine was working REALLY WELL FOR ME

 - The effects of this stimulant can last up to 8 hours.
 So even after that initial rush is gone, the feeling of tension, nervousness or accelerated heart rate could last longer than the initial ‘wake-up’.
 It could also be making it hard for you to fall and stay asleep if you drinking it too close to bedtime.

 - Quitting coffee won’t cure your anxiety, but it will calm your body down and maybe help you get into some great work with a therapist